Creatiwity/witycms-doc/users.md

 ## Groups

-User application allows you to create groups to define specific permission to assign user right.
+User application allows you to create groups, to define specific profil permission.

 ![](user-03.png)
+Give a name for your group, and define the right
 ![](user-04.png)

 ## Configuration